jaagomezmu/PackFlow/README.md

 ## How to run the node server

-1. Install npm in your machine, depends of tour OS
+1. Install npm in your machine, depends of your OS
 2. Change to 'node-poject/'
 3. Execute: